Closing the Skills Gap Quickly for Great Careers

 Automotive Services (Technicians and Mechanics)

-According to the BLS, Automotive Service Technicians and Mechanics jobs are expected to grow by approximately 70,000 jobs a year over the next 10 years.
+According to the BLS, Automotive Service Technicians and Mechanics jobs are expected to grow by approximately 70,000 jobs a year over a decade.
 Even with this growth there has been and will continue to be a shortage of Auto Service Techs and Mechanics due in part to the aging workforce of the Baby Boomer population.

-The BLS lists a median average salary of $48,000 with the top 10% earning almost $80,000.
-This is a great career that offers a variety of opportunities from employment at dealerships, repair shops, auto stores, and self-employment.
+This career field offers a variety of opportunities from employment at dealerships, repair shops, auto stores, and self-employment.
 Additionally, there are opportunities for fixed operations and executive positions such as Shop Foreman, Service Manager, Fixed Operations Director, and General Management.

 Ready to start your degree in Automotive Services?
 Check out these great programs at our partner schools: